totallynotdavid/megaloader/docs/megaloader/guide/getting-started.md

 :::

-The CLI includes the core library as a dependency.
+The CLI includes the core library as a dependency, plus Click for command-line parsing and Rich for beautiful terminal output.

 Verify it works: